lukecav/awesome-wp-developer-tools/README.md

 * [Admin Menu Editor](https://wordpress.org/plugins/admin-menu-editor/) - Admin Menu Editor lets you manually edit the Dashboard menu.
 You can reorder the menus, show/hide specific items, change premissions, and more.
 * [Allow Multiple Accounts](https://wordpress.org/plugins/allow-multiple-accounts/) - Allow multiple user accounts to be created, registered, and updated having the same email address.
 * [ARI Adminer](https://wordpress.org/plugins/ari-adminer/) - This plugin connects WordPress and Adminer database management tool.
 Can work with MySQL, PostgreSQL and SQLite databases.
+* [Bulk Actions Select All](https://wordpress.org/plugins/bulk-actions-select-all/) - Bulk Actions For All Posts adds an option to the posts overview in the WordPress Admin to select “All Posts”.
+By default, WordPress only allows you to select the posts on the current page.
 * [Change Username](https://wordpress.org/plugins/change-username/) - The Change Username plugin allows you to change the usernames of your WordPress users in an easy and effective way.
 * [Co-Authors Plus](https://wordpress.org/plugins/co-authors-plus/) - Assign multiple bylines to posts, pages, and custom post types via a search-as-you-type input box.
 * [Easy Query](https://wordpress.org/plugins/easy-query/) - Easy Query is the fastest and simplest way to build and display WordPress queries without writing a single line of code.